piercefreeman/dagorama/README.md

 This section attempts to be the only section you'll need to know to use dagorama in day-to-day development, without starting to offroad.

 Each group of logical code that you want to flow to one another should be contained in a class that inherits from `DAGDefinition`.
-You'll want this code to be.
-Each python instance of a `DAGDefinition` is a one given run of the functions within the DAG.
+You'll want this code to be deployed on each worker node so they're able to access the same core definition files.
+Docker is the preferred mechanism to ensure that the same code is mirrored on each device and computations will happen as expected.
+Each instance of a DAGDefinition created via `DAGDefinition()` wraps one run of the functions within the DAG.
+If you're processing 5 separate input images, for example, you'll want to spawn 5 DAGDefinitions.

+The dagorama broker will ensure that earlier DAG instances will complete before ones that are invoked later.

 Each function that you want to execute on a separate machine should be wrapped in a `@dagorama` decorator.
-Calls to this function will be added to the computational graph.
+Calls to this function will be added to the computational graph and distributed appropriately.
 Class functions that aren't decorated will be run inline to the current executor.

 A `@dagorama` decorated function will _look_ like it returns the typehinted values to static analyzers like mypy.
 This allows you to write more interpretable code by passing around logical values.
 In reality, however, @dagorama functions will return a `DAGPromise` at runtime.
 This DAGPromise is meaningless - it doesn't have a value yet, since it hasn't yet been passed to a runner.
 These response values should only be passed to other `@dagorama` decorated functions as function arguments.
 When this is done workers will only execute that function once all its dependencies have been realized.